-- apply a Christian-traditional philosophy of education to content and methods of teaching in elementary or early childhood classes; - demonstrate competency in elementary-level or early childhood subject content; - demonstrate proficiency in the use of methods and materials appropriate for the Christian-traditional elementary or early childhood classroom: - organize, establish, and manage an effective learning environment; - demonstrate knowledge of the learner with ability to teach him; - teach effectively in a Christian elementary or early childhood program; and - integrate biblical Christian values in personal life and teaching.
+- apply a Christian-traditional philosophy of education to content and methods of teaching in elementary or early childhood classes; - demonstrate competency in elementary-level or early childhood subject content; - demonstrate proficiency in the use of methods and materials appropriate for the Christian-traditional elementary or early childhood classroom; - organize, establish, and manage an effective learning environment; - demonstrate knowledge of the learner with ability to teach him; - teach effectively in a Christian elementary or early childhood program; - integrate biblical Christian values in personal life and teaching; - exhibit the professional qualities required of successful teachers.

 The program uses the best curriculum, methods, and equipment to prepare students to teach.
 Pensacola Christian Academy classrooms become the students' laboratory for learning how to teach.
-Students gain experience beginning their elementary teaching internship-freshmen observe videotaped elementary classes; sophomores and juniors teach peers and some elementary classes for additional preparation.
+Students gain experience before beginning their elementary teaching internship freshmen observe videotaped elementary classes; sophomores and juniors teach peers and some elementary classes for additional preparation.